 Greenbrier Valley Medical Center, located in Ronceverte, is the only hospital located in the county.
 The hospital has more than 90 skilled physicians representing 25 specialties and offers a wide array of medical, surgical and outpatient services.
 A 24-hour emergency room service is also available at the hospital (Greenbrier Valley Medical Center, 2011).
-Residents can also access healthcare at two urgent care facilities, Physician's Quick Care and Med Express.
+Residents can also access healthcare at Med Express in Lewisburg.

-There are 12 dental services and six optometry offices that serve the residents in Greenbrier County.
+There are 8 dental services and six optometry offices that serve the residents in Greenbrier County.
 Seneca Health Services is the primary mental health provider.
-Greenbrier County's most prevalent illnesses are heart disease, cancer, and stroke (Greenbrier County Health Department, 2011).
+Greenbrier County's most prevalent illnesses are heart disease, cancer, and stroke.
 WIC had a monthly caseload of 286 infants (birth to 1 year old) and 596 children (1 - 5 year old) during 2011 in Greenbrier County.

-The greatest health issues for residents of Marion County are heart disease, cancer (all types), lung cancer, and diabetes.
+The greatest health issues for residents of Marion County are heart disease, cancer and diabetes.
 Marion County has one full service hospital (Fairmont General Hospital), with access to four additional hospitals in neighboring counties.
 Fairmont General offers a 24-hour emergency room service.